Ryankolsen/trpc-Guestbook/README.md

 This is a guestbook created with the T3 stack: TypeScript NextJs, tRPC, Prisma, PostgreSQL, Tailwind

+Users can:
+-Sign in using Discord
+-Post a new message
+-Edit existing messages

+All created using tRPC and NextJS!

-Here is some info about the T3 App:
+Here is some info about the create-t3-app:

 # Create T3 App